-Other services - ERCOT offers or is required to provide its participants other services, including weatherization inspection, connectivity to ERCOT's grid studies, wide-area network usage (WAN), training for market participants, membership, and other miscellaneous services.
+Other services - ERCOT offers or is required to provide its participants other services, including connectivity to ERCOT's grid studies, weatherization inspection, wide-area network usage (WAN), training for market participants, membership, and other miscellaneous services.

-- Weatherization Inspection Pursuant to Senate Bill 3 (SB3) and PUC Substantive Rule 25.55, Weather Emergency Preparedness, ERCOT is required to perform new weatherization tasks, including conducting inspections of generation resources and transmission facilities.
-Costs relating to the SB3 weatherization inspections for 2023 and 2022 are recovered by weatherization inspection fees revenue which is recognized when inspection services are provided. - 2) Connectivity to ERCOT's grid studies Entities who propose new or updated generation resources to connect into the ERCOT grid are required to submit Generation Resource Interconnection or Change Request (GINR) to ERCOT.
+- 1) Connectivity to ERCOT's grid studies Entities who propose new or updated generation resources to connect into the ERCOT grid are required to submit Generator Interconnection or Modification Request (GIM) to ERCOT.
 ERCOT coordinates studies on the request with relevant Transmission Service Providers and the entity.
-GINR fees are paid together with the requests and are deferred in the consolidated statements of financial position, and are recognized as revenue over time when services are provided. - 3) WAN ERCOT provides, in accordance with its reasonable discretion and control, the design, engineering, procurement, and installation of the equipment and facilities necessary to interconnect market participants' data transfer systems to ERCOT's data network and facilities for the sole purpose of transferring data between ERCOT and market participants.
+GIM fees are paid together with the requests and are deferred in the consolidated statements of financial position, and are recognized as revenue over time when services are provided. - 2) Weatherization Inspection Pursuant to Senate Bill 3 (SB3) and PUC Substantive Rule 25.55, Weather Emergency Preparedness, ERCOT is required to perform new weatherization tasks, including conducting inspections of generation resources and transmission facilities.
+Costs relating to the SB3 weatherization inspections for 2024 and 2023 are recovered by weatherization inspection fees revenue which is recognized when inspection services are provided. - 3) WAN ERCOT provides, in accordance with its reasonable discretion and control, the design, engineering, procurement, and installation of the equipment and facilities necessary to interconnect market participants' data transfer systems to ERCOT's data network and facilities for the sole purpose of transferring data between ERCOT and market participants.
 Revenue is recognized when services are provided over time.
 ERCOT bills market participants monthly based on actual costs incurred by ERCOT that are the responsibility of market participants.
 Payment term is net 30 days. - 4) Training for market participants ERCOT offers Operator Training and Black Start Training to market participants.
 Training fees are received during training registration and are recognized as revenue when trainings are completed.